Growth of actions of solvable groups

 \subsection{Metabelian groups}

 The next step to consider is the case of metabelian groups.
 Even for these groups, the situation becomes much more diversified compared to the polycyclic case.
 One major difference is that there are groups of exponential growth which admit faithful actions of linear growth.
-The archetype of such an example is the lamplighter group $C_p\wr \Z$, where $C_p$ is the cyclic group of prime order $p$ (for which such actions played a role e.g.\ in \cite{Mat-exp,DFG-sol,GW-urs}).
-Relying on a result of Olshanskii \cite{Olshanskii-KK}, one can see that more generally every metabelian group of the form $N \rtimes \Z$, where $N$ is a locally finite group, admits a faithful action of linear growth (Proposition \ref{prop-growth-ol}).
-These examples show that there is no Schreier growth gap that is uniform for all (non-virtually abelian) metabelian groups, unlike in Proposition \ref{prop-intro-noeth}.
-Nevertheless we prove that such gaps do hold for some natural classes of metabelian groups:
+The archetype of such an example is the lamplighter group $C_p\wr \Z$, where $C_p$ is the cyclic group of order $p$.
+(In fact the lamplighter group admits action of almost arbitrarily prescribed growth, see \S \ref{subsec-behavior}).
+Hence there is no Schreier growth gap that is uniform for all (non-virtually abelian) metabelian groups, unlike in the polycyclic case.
+Nevertheless we prove that such uniform gaps do hold in the following two situations: